 Shelter-Based Primary Care Clinics

 Homeless individuals are up to six times more likely to get sick than the general population.
 Compounded by lack of access to quality healthcare, chronic illness creates instability that makes it difficult to secure housing and employment.

-The shelter-based clinics located in our Third Street, Fort Washington, and New Providence shelters serve homeless adults from all over New York City.
+The shelter-based clinics located in our Third Street, Fort Washington, New Providence, and Williams Avenue shelters serve homeless adults from all over New York City.
 Our physicians provide compassionate care and no one is turned away, regardless of their ability to pay.
 Services include diabetes testing, depression and substance abuse screening, HIV testing and viral load suppression, tobacco cessation, and detox treatments — all crucial for the population we serve.
 Addressing these health issues give homeless individuals a chance to get back on their feet.